 Hi my name is Angela, mum to Mai in class 1 and Lucy in Class 6.
 I became a governor early last year as I have a real interest in what happens in the school and the local community.
 I'm still learning the ins and outs of being a governor but I am really impressed with all the good work that I have seen the school doing.
 I feel really privileged to have a child (and hopefully children) that go to this school and I hope by being a governor I can give something back.

 My name is Caroline Smithers.
-My eldest two children both attended Manor Leas Infant School, one is now at a local secondary school and the other is at Manor Leas Junior Academy.
-My youngest child, Daisy, is in Year 2.
+I have three children all of whom attended Manor Leas Infant School.
+One is now at a local secondary school and the other two are at Manor Leas Junior Academy.
 I knew when my oldest child started, I wanted to do whatever I could to support the school and so when the opportunity came up to become a governor, I put my name forward.
-Before having my children, I had been a teacher for 13 years so felt this experience would help me.
-I have thoroughly enjoyed my time as a governor, it’s only confirmed to me what an excellent school it is and how hard everyone works for the benefit of the children.
-Recently I applied for, and got, the position as SENCo at Manor Leas Infant School but look forward to continuing to contribute in my governing role as well.
+Before having my children, I had been a teacher so felt this experience would help me.
+I have thoroughly enjoyed my time as a governor, it has only confirmed to me what an excellent school it is and how hard everyone works for the benefit of the children.
+In 2016, I applied for, and got, the position as Special Educational Needs Co-ordinator at Manor Leas Infant School but have continued in my governing role as well.
 In my spare time, you will often find me in the local coffee shops catching up with friends!

 Hi my name is Cathy Dillon and I have lived in Lincoln since I was born.
 I have been a parent governor on the resources committee since November 2014.
 My role is Food and Healthy School.
 I am also part of The Friends of School.